Wide Awake in Dreamland

 “Who was the hider and who was the seeker?”

-“I was the seeker.”
+“I was the hider, of course.”

-“Where was I hiding?”
+“Where were you hiding?”

-“In one of your favorite places – in the high branches of an old green tree, just like this one reaching high above us.
-I walked through the grove along a dusty trail.
-I kept calling for you, but you would not answer.
-Instead, you just kept watching me.”
+“While I stood there, you walked through the grove along a dusty trail.
+You kept calling for me, but I would not answer.
+Instead, I just kept watching you.”

-“How did you find me?”
+“How did I finally find you?”

 “That is quite some dream,” said Ostara, “I wish I could dream like that.”